GTA5TunersGenZ/GTA5TunersScript/README.md

 [The version that works best for this script is 7.2 which is linked below.]<br>
 [https://web.archive.org/web/20201105113906/https://github.com/cheat-engine/cheat-engine/releases/download/7.2/CheatEngine72.exe]

 [1.
-Download cheat engine from https://www.cheatengine.org/downloads.php or get 7.2 in web archive link above.]<br>
+Download Cheat Engine from https://www.cheatengine.org/downloads.php or get 7.2 in web archive link above.]<br>
 [2.
 Download the .CT file and put it into it's own directory, not in "Downloads".]<br>
 [3.
 Double click the *.CT after installing "Cheat Engine" then run GTA5.]<br><br>